pupnp/pupnp/README.md

 \* Other brands, names, and trademarks are the property of their respective owners.

-## 10. IXML support for scriptinglanguages
+## 10. IXML support for scripting languages

-The treestructure of XML documents created by IXML is hard to maintain when creating a binding for a scripting language.
+The tree structure of XML documents created by IXML is hard to maintain when creating a binding for a scripting language.
 Even when many elements may never be used on the script side, it requires copying the entire tree structure once you start accessing elements several levels deep.Hence scriptsupport was added.
 To enable it compile while IXML_HAVE_SCRIPTSUPPORT has been defined (enabled by default).
 This allows control using only a list instead of a tree-like structure, and only nodes actually accessed need to be created instead of all the nodes in the tree.

 Here's how its supposed to work:

 - The scriptsupport allows you to add a callback when a node is freed on the C side, so appropriate action can be taken on the script side, see function ixmlSetBeforeFree().
 - Instead of recreating the tree structure, an intermediate object should be created only for the nodes actually accessed.
 The object should be containing a pointer to the node and a 'valid flag' which is initially set to TRUE (the valid flag, can simply be the pointer to the node being NULL or not).
 Before creating the intermediate object, the custom tag 'ctag' can be used to check whether one was already created.
 - the node object gets an extra 'void\* ctag' field, a custom tag to make a ross reference to the script side intermediate object.
 It can be set using ixmlNode_setCTag(), and read using ixmlNode_getCTag().
-Whenever a new intermediate object is created, the ctag of the coirresponding node should be set to point to this intermediate object.
+Whenever a new intermediate object is created, the ctag of the corresponding node should be set to point to this intermediate object.
 - The tree structure traversal is done on the C side (looking up parents, children and siblings)
 - Every intermediate object created should be kept in a list (preferably a key-value list, where the key is the pointer to the node and the value is the pointer to the intermediate object)
 - when the callback is called, the node should be looked up in the list, the flag set to false, the pointer to the C-side node be cleared and on the C-side the ctag should be cleared.
 - whenever the intermediate object is accessed and its flag is set to False, an error should be thrown that the XML document has been closed.

-Freeing resources can be done in 2 ways, C side by simply calling the free node methods, or script side by the garbage collector of the scriptengine.
+Freeing resources can be done in 2 ways, C side by simply calling the free node methods, or script side by the garbage collector of the script engine.

-Scriptside steps:
+Script side steps:

 - if the valid flag is set to False (XML document is closed), then the intermediate object can be destroyed, no further action.
 - if the node has a parent, then the intermediate object can be destroyed after the ctag on the corresponding node has been cleared.
 Nothing needs to be freed on the C-side.